SidRichardsQuantum/Celestial_Dynamics_Iteration_Methods/RESULTS.md

 Final separation: 1.055 AU
 Energy conservation ratio: 0.942958
 ```

 ![Midpoint Method, Earth and Moon system](images/sun_earth_midpoint.png)

 ### Heun's Method

-Appears to be less accurate than the midpoint method as well as not conserving as much energy.
+Heun’s method shows slightly less accuracy than the midpoint method in terms of final orbital radius and energy conservation.
 $\approx 15%$ of total energy is lost after $25$ years, compared to $\approx 6%$ for the midpoint method.

 Output: